 Well-appointed Victorian-style accommodations average 434 square feet, all with French doors leading to full-size balconies or patios.
-Cherrywood two-poster beds are made with white sheets accented with a multi-striped bed runner.
-Most offer two queen-size beds (a few with a king bed), cherrywood bureau over which is hung a large TV, and a desk with a Victorian Minnie Mouse lamp.
+Cherrywood, two-poster beds are made with white sheets and accented with a multi-striped bed runner.
+Most offer two queen-size beds (a few with a king bed), cherrywood bureau over which is a large TV, and a desk with a Victorian Minnie Mouse lamp.
 Prints of a turn-of-the-century boardwalk adorn the walls.

-A gated, white picket fence encircles the serene, two-story Garden Suites (915 to 1,100 square feet), most with a private front yard complete with rose garden, arbor, mailbox, birdhouse, and porch.
-Downstairs is a homey living area with a cherry-colored sectional sofa, credenza with a flat-screen TV, coffee table, desk, closet, and half bath.
-In an alcove sits a wet bar with sink, microwave, coffeemaker, and undercounter refrigerator.
-Upstairs is a loft bedroom with a king bed, bureau with built-in flat-screen TV, and a bathroom with double sink, oversized tub, and separate shower.
+A gated, white picket fence encircles the serene, two-story Garden Suites (915 to 1,100 square feet), most with a private front yard complete with a rose garden, arbor, mailbox, birdhouse, and porch.
+Downstairs is a comfortable living area with a cherry-colored sectional sofa, credenza with a flat-screen TV, coffee table, desk, closet, and half bath.
+In an alcove sits a wet bar with sink, microwave, coffeemaker, and under-counter refrigerator.
+Upstairs is a loft bedroom with a king bed, bureau with a built-in flat-screen TV, and a bathroom with double sink, oversized tub, and separate shower.
 Three of the fourteen Garden Suites (rooms 1205, 1206, and 1207) have an upstairs loft bedroom with French doors leading out to a bonus balcony that overlooks the quiet pool; their living rooms hold a smaller sleeper sofa instead of a sectional.
 Maximum of two people allowed even though there is a sleeper sofa.

 Honeymooners should request the unit with the heart-shaped shrubbery.
 All require walking outside and over to the main building to access the concierge lounge.

 Two-Bedroom Suites with 1,288 square feet offer a small parlor decorated in soft green and gold and furnished with a queen sleeper sofa, coffee table, occasional chair, desk, bureau, flat-screen TV, and small dining table for four.
 Much needed is additional lighting to brighten up the dark parlor—these are not my favorite suites.
-There’s also a wet bar with sink, microwave, small refrigerator, and Keurig coffee maker.
-A half bath and additional bureau is off the foyer.
-French doors with non-private sheer curtains lead from the living room to the standard-size master with king bed, easy chair, and bureau with flat-screen TV.
+There’s also a wet bar with a sink, microwave, small refrigerator, and Keurig coffee maker.
+A half bath and additional bureau are off the foyer.
+French doors with non-private sheer curtains lead from the living room to the standard-size master with king bed, easy chair, and bureau with a flat-screen TV.
 Leading into the master bath is an open area with an additional bureau and standard-size closet.
-The oversized bath features white mosaic floor tiling, an oversized, freestanding, non-whirlpool tub, separate commode area, marble shower, and double sinks in a taupe granite countertop,.
-Opposite the living area is a standard guest room with two queen beds and it’s own entrance.
+The oversized bathroom features white mosaic floor tiling, an oversized, freestanding, non-whirlpool tub, separate commode area, marble shower, and double sinks in a taupe granite countertop.
+Opposite the living area is a standard guest room with two queen beds and its own entrance.
 There are three balconies, and all have a view of the gardens.
-Suite number 4205 has a bonus of an Illuminations fireworks view but loses points with its view of a slice of the road; good nighttime view, but not so great during the day.
+Suite number 4205 has a bonus of an Epcot fireworks view but loses points with its view of a slice of the road; good nighttime view, but not so great during the day.

 On one side of the living area is an upgraded standard-size guest room with two, 2-poster queen beds and a bath; on the other side is the master bedroom featuring a cherry wood king-size bed sitting high off the floor, bureau with TV, and heavy gold drapery.
-The marble and granite master bathroom comes with double sink, separate shower, oversized tub, and separate commode area, all highlighted with lovely mosaic tile flooring.
+The marble and granite master bathroom come with a double sink, separate shower, oversized tub, and separate commode area, all highlighted with lovely mosaic tile flooring.
 Throughout the suite is Victorian-style neutral floral wallpaper, something that may not be to everyone’s taste, but the outstanding view from the balcony is an all-encompassing panorama of Crescent Lake.
 I do like the story behind the suite’s name: Sonora Carver was a woman who had a diving-horse act in the 1920s at the Atlantic City Boardwalk, plunging 40 feet on the back of a horse to land in a tank of water.